 What you can do

 Preparing a list of questions will help you make sure you cover all of the points that are important to you.
 Some basic questions you might want to ask your doctor include:

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask additional questions during your appointment.
+In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask additional questions that occur to you during your appointment.
 Don't hesitate to take notes.
 At the end of your appointment, you may wish to summarize the information you've received with your doctor to make sure you understand it.

 What to expect from your doctor

 Babies born with Hunter syndrome almost always appear healthy at birth.
 Changes in facial features are often the first noticeable sign that something's not right.